Vaccination, worming & Microchip

 Your kitten has been raised on 4 meals per day, along with a small amount of dry food left out at night.
 We feed a varied diet so the kittens are used to several different foods.
 Raw and Wet food makes up the bulk of the diet.

-We feed a balanced pre-made raw from Pet Zest, there are various raw food outlets in each state, and frozen patties Leaps & Bounds, Dr B’s & Big Dog for Cats from Pet Barn or Pet Stock.
+We feed a balanced pre-made raw from Pet Zest and The Natural Canine, there are various raw food outlets in each state, and frozen patties Leaps & Bounds, Dr B’s & Big Dog for Cats from Pet Barn or Pet Stock.

 The kittens also enjoy cooked fish – usually Hoki or Salmon served warm once or twice a week.

 While we do not currently feed Raw Meow mix, it is an easy alternative for making raw meat balanced if you are unable to easily source such meals elsewhere.
 It is a powder added to water and meat that contains all the vitamins and minerals required for a balanced meal.

 If feeding commercial wet, dry or balanced raw then Raw Meow is not needed to be added, it’s only for human grade meat purchased at the supermarket.

 We also feed some freeze dry raw from Complete Pet and Raw Meow.

 Your kitten has enjoyed raw chicken wingettes (half sized wings) several times a week.
 Bones must always be fed raw.